 - Your passport with visa

-- The Attestato Consulare and Smith acceptance letter (these will come from the Consulate with your passport and visa (from OIS).
-The Attestato Consulare is the most important document for your Permesso di Soggiorno; do not lose it!)
+- Smith acceptance letter with Italian Consulate stamp (this will come with your passport and visa from the OIS).
+This letter is the most important document for your Permesso di Soggiorno – do not lose it!

 - Health insurance letter in Italian – will be sent to you with your passport and visa.